hustlebuilder/Inflation-Resistant-Stablecoin/README.md

 Copy the id(s) to the top of your solang contract(s) and also to Anchor.toml

+Delete the target folder again

 Run anchor build again to get the correct id(s) in target/types folder

+Stop the solana-test-validator, then run "anchor test"

+Note: The program ids of all contracts should be in the following places: in the sol source file (above "contract" keyword), in the target/idl json files (bottom), in the target/types files (bottom), and in Anchor.toml.